 Ready to plan your Kauai vacation?

-Although I am a Hawaii Travel Agent, I am only taking on a few clients for 2021.
-You can contact me if you’d like more information.
+Although I am a Hawaii Travel Agent, I am selective about how many clients I work You can contact me if you’d like more information.
 I would recommend starting with my Hawaii travel guide if you plan to DIY your vacation!

 Dreaming of Hawaii, but not ready to travel just yet?
 Sign up for my newsletter!
 You will receive a weekly email with travel tips, Hawaii deals, and more.